wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.3 =
+* Added the ability to have only one member of a group expanded by ading '-member' to the rel attribute value.

 = 1.3.2 =
 * Added Expanded attribute that sets the default positon expanded open.